 If you have any problems with homework support, or would like to discuss how to help your child at home, please do not hesitate to contact your childs' teacher or ask us about it at the next parents' evening.

-There are no sanctions regarding uncompleted homework, although we do often reward pupils when they complete it.
+There are no sanctions regarding uncompleted homework, but pupils completing homework are rewarded with merits.

-A final request - If your child does bring a reading book home from school, please ensure they come back into school promptly.
+A final request - If your child does bring a reading book home from school, please ensure books come back into school promptly.
 Thank you.